Flight Simulator Guide

 Microsoft Flight Simulator uses this:

-The model I use in Flight Simulator 737 is actually pretty similar to this too, although squished into 2 dimensions.
+The model I use in Flight Simulator 737 is actually pretty similar to this, although squished into 2 dimensions.

 Main loop